FishsemiCode/uClibcplus/README.txt

 If you wish to use uClibc++ with NuttX, you will be required to comply with the licensing requires of the GNU LGPL Version 3 license.
-A simple installation script is provided at misc/uClibc++/install.sh that can be used to install the uClibc++ components into the NuttX source tree.
+A simple installation script is provided at uClibc++/install.sh that can be used to install the uClibc++ components into the NuttX source tree.

-The install script takes only a single arguement: The path to the nuttx directory.
-If your directory structure is the same as the GIT structure (with misc/ and nuttx/ at the same level), then uClibc++ can be installed using this command executed from the misc/uClibc++ directory:
+The install script takes only a single argument: The path to the nuttx directory.
+If your directory structure has the uclibc++ aand the nuttx/ at the same level, then uClibc++ can be installed using this command executed from the uClibc++ directory:

-  ./install.sh ../../nuttx
+  ./install.sh ../nuttx

 If you run the install.sh like this, then it will (1) make sure you understand that you have tainted the NuttX BSD license with LGPLv3, and (2)